Clear casing made through transparent plastic molding, offering excellent visibility and precision for electronic enclosures.

 Tolerance Within +/- 0.05mm Within +/- 0.2mm Within +/- 0.5mm

-Common Defects and Solutions for Clear Parts in Injection Molding
+Common Defects and Solutions in Transparent Injection Molding

 In injection molding of clear parts, several defects can arise, impacting the quality and appearance of the final product.
 Common issues include streaks, bubbles, poor surface gloss, whitening, and joint lines.
 By understanding the causes and applying targeted solutions—such as adjusting resin temperature, pressure, and mold design—you can enhance product quality and reduce production defects.